-From clothes to appliances and even groceries, almost anything can be purchased online — and many of us are doing just that.
-In fact, 95% of Americans have reported to shopping online at least yearly1.
+Many Americans are taking advantage of the ability to purchase almost anything online, from clothes to appliances and beyond.
+In fact, 95% of Americans have reported to shopping online at least yearly.
 As we continue to shift toward this trend, the amount of fraud and/or identity theft incidences are increasing.
-In 2016, cyber criminals stole from 15.4 million Americans, up 16 percent since 2015.
-In total, they stole $16 billion — more than $1,000 per victim2.

 The next time you buy online, follow these tips to protect yourself from falling victim to fraud or theft.